simadimonyan/movie-rest-api/README.md

 Movie REST API is a development test assignment for an interview.

+Asynchronous RESTful API service that allows users to register, authenticate, and manage a list of their favorite movies.
+Integrated with Kinopoisk Unofficial API to get information about movies: https://kinopoiskapiunofficial.tech

 - Python
 - FastAPI
 - SQLAlchemy
+- Kinopoisk Unofficial API
 - AsyncIO
 - Locust
 - Httpx
 - Docker
 - Git

 ## Installation